liptika/HEXWise/README.md

 - Optional addition of [speech input/output](/docs/deploy_features.md#enabling-speech-inputoutput) for accessibility
 - Optional automation of [user login and data access](/docs/login_and_acl.md) via Microsoft Entra
 - Performance tracing and monitoring with Application Insights

+### New Features
+- **Personalized Exam Guide**:
+  - **Description**: AI uses student data to recommend tailored quizzes, suggesting personalized learning materials and activities that cater to individual strengths and weaknesses.
+  - **Benefits**: Provides a customized learning experience that can adapt to the unique needs of each student.

+- **Interactive Content Creation**:
+  - **Description**: AI generates personalized quizzes with detailed explanations, keeping students actively involved with the course material.
+  - **Benefits**: Enhances engagement and interaction with the content, ensuring that students remain motivated.

+- **Learning Objective Based Solution**:
+  - **Description**: AI assists in setting specific learning objectives for each student and tracks their progress towards achieving these objectives.
+Based on performance data, it adjusts the learning materials and activities to help students meet their goals efficiently.
+  - **Benefits**: Ensures that learning is goal-oriented, providing a clear path for students to follow and making adjustments as needed to optimize their learning journey.

 ![Chat screen](docs/images/chatscreen.png)